Time-travel SQL for MySQL, finally

 WHERE id = 42;

-No ALTER TABLE to enable system-versioning.
-No special storage engine.
-No binary log replay tooling.
-Same MySQL, same driver: point the connection at ProxySQL instead of the real MySQL port and the rest just works.
+There’s no ALTER TABLE to enable system-versioning, no special storage engine, no binary log replay tooling to wire up.
+You point your existing MySQL connection at ProxySQL instead of the real MySQL port, and the rest just works.

 The application sends a SQL statement and gets a row back.